Sustainable use of resources is vital to reducing our environmental impact.

 Results

-• In the Sustainability Management Proficiency (SMP) questionnaire, posts scored 63.4% in Resource Efficiency, only two and a half percentage points behind the average overall group SMP score of 65.9%.
-The group’s performance in this area ranked fourth, up one place from 2021, out of the seven Focus Areas for 2022, and increased three percentage points in 2022.
+• In the Sustainability Management Proficiency (SMP) questionnaire, posts scored 77.1% in Resource Efficiency, over six percentage points higher than the average overall group SMP score of 70.6%.
+The group’s performance in this area ranked third in 2023, up one place from 2022, out of the seven Focus Areas.

-• Posts scored highest in questions related to Embedding and Disclosure & Reporting.
-Opportunities for improvement include areas related to Strategy & Policy, such as having a dedicated policy that includes a commitment to performance improvement and a framework for achieving objectives.
+• Posts scored highest in questions related to Strategy & Policy and Measurement & Evaluation.
+Opportunities for improvement include areas related to Embedding, such as governance, management systems and delivery processes.

 Renewable electricity

-The group has successfully increased its use of renewable electricity from 14.3% of total electricity use in 2012 to 37.6% in 2022.
-Nine posts now use 100% renewable electricity, and a further six use more than 90%.
+The group has successfully increased its use of renewable electricity from 14.3% of total electricity use in 2012 to 36.0% in 2023.
+Seven posts now use 100% renewable electricity, and a further seven use more than 90%.

 Alternative fuel vehicles